 - Determine how to increase the number and availability of approved providers and other resources for offenders.

-- Clarifies that placements and treatment options for juvenile offenders must reflect the complex needs of the juveniles served and the division of youth services is responsible for working with juvenile offenders;
+- Clarifies that placements and treatment options for juvenile offenders must reflect the complex needs of the juveniles served and that the division of youth services is responsible for working with juvenile offenders;

 - Allows the department to employ or contract with an individual or entity to provide sex-offender-specific evaluation, treatment, or polygraph services if the director of the program is a board-approved provider and conforms with the guidelines and standards established by the board; and